Little Europe: Five Micro-Countries

 Historically Europe's tiny countries have offered businesses special tax and accounting incentives.
 For a place with such a small population, Liechtenstein has a lot of businesses.
 Many European companies locate here to take advantage of its low taxes.

 And that's how the Prince of Liechtenstein, whose castle is perched above his domain, likes it.
-The billionaire prince, who looks down on his six by twelve mile country, wields more real political power in his realm than any other European royalty.
+The billionaire prince, who looks down on his 6-by-12-mile country, wields more real political power in his realm than any other European royalty.

-In 1806, during the age of Napoleon, Liechtenstein's obligations to the Habsburg Emperor disappeared and the country was granted true independence.
-Later, after World War I, tough times forced the principality to enter an economic union with Switzerland.
+In 1806, during the Napoleonic age, Liechtenstein's obligations to the Habsburg Emperor disappeared and the country was granted true independence.
+Later, after World War I, tough times forced the principality to enter into an economic union with Switzerland.

 To this day Liechtenstein enjoys a close working relationship with its Swiss neighbors.